 The Trails

 Otter Run/Wolf Bay Trailhead is located another mile down the Boulder Dam Road from Rolling Pin Trailhead, at the Boulder Lake Dam Boat Launch.
-If you don't mind hiking a very primitive trail, add the Wolf Bay Trail to your hike; you'll add 8 kilometers (two-way) to your hike, and you can have your lunch at the Wolf Bay Group Camp.
-If you use the firegrate at Wolf Bay Group Camp, please make sure your fire is dead-out before you leave.
-Day-use does not require a permit at the Wolf Bay Group Camp; however, overnight stays at the group camp are restricted to organized school and scouting groups.
-You are prohibited from visiting the Wolf Bay Group Camp if a permitted group is already occupying the site for an overnight stay.
-Permitted groups must post their permit on the Wolf Bay Trail Sign Board at the beginning of the Wolf Bay Trail, located at the boat launch.
+If you don't mind hiking a very primitive trail, add the Wolf Bay Trail to your hike; you'll add 8 kilometers (two-way) to your hike, and you can have your lunch at the Wolf Bay Campsite.
+If you use the fire grate at Wolf Bay Group Camp, please make sure your fire is dead-out before you leave.

 Backcountry Hiking